Tourism in West Bengal: Architectural and geographical

 The Ganges Delta (also known as the Ganges–Brahmaputra Delta, the Sunderbans Delta, or the Bengalla Delta) is in the South Asia region of Bengal, consisting of West Bengal and its neighbouring country of Bangladesh.
 It is the world's largest delta, and empties into the Bay of Bengal.
 It is one of the most fertile regions in the world, thus earning the nickname "The Green Delta".
 It stretches from the Hooghly River on the west to the Meghna River on the east.
 It is approximately 350 km across at the Bay of Bengal.
 Kolkata and Haldia are the principal Indian seaports on the delta.

-The Acharya Jagadish Chandra Bose Indian Botanic Garden or Calcutta Botanical Garden (previously known as Indian Botanic Garden) is the largest and oldest reserve of greeneries of its kind in South East Asia.
+The Acharya Jagadish Chandra Bose Indian Botanic Garden or Calcutta Botanical Garden (previously known as Indian Botanic Garden) is the largest and oldest reserve of greeneries of its kind in Southeast Asia.
 It is also a premier institution for botanical and horticultural research in India.
 The garden is situated on the west bank of the River Hooghly in Shibpur, Howrah, nearly 8 km from center of city Kolkata.
 Located here is the Great Banyan Tree.
 It was the widest tree in the world in terms of the area of its canopy and is estimated to be about 200 to 250 years old.
 It became diseased after it was struck by lightning, so in 1925 the middle of the tree was excised to keep the remainder healthy.

 West Bengal also has some more geographical indications like Nakshi Kantha (handicraft), Darjeeling tea (agricultural), Santipore saree (handicraft), Shantiniketan leather goods (handicraft), Fazli mango (agricultural), Khirsapati or Himsagar mango (agricultural), Laxman Bhog mango (agricultural), Baluchari saree (handicraft) and Dhaniakhali saree (handicraft).

 Sea beaches

 West Bengal stretches to the Bay of Bengal in the south.
-The coastal strip of West Bengal, extending from the Gangetic Delta to the border of Odisha, has some beautiful coastal settlements, such as Digha, Shankarpur, Mandarmani, Bakkhali, Gangasagar and Tajpur.
+The coastal strip of West Bengal, extending from the Gangetic Delta to the border of Odisha, has some scenic coastal settlements, such as Digha, Shankarpur, Mandarmani, Bakkhali, Gangasagar and Tajpur.
 Some of these have beaches which are hard enough for cars to drive on.